Sun-dried tomato

 Sun-dried tomatoes are often preserved in sunflower or olive oil, sometimes along with other ingredients such as capers and garlic or with a variety of herbs.

 History

 Tomatoes were originally salted and dried to preserve the fruit.
-Salting and evaporating the moisture out of tomatoes (as with most foods) significantly delays the process of decomposition.
+Salting and evaporating the moisture from foodstuffs significantly delays the process of decomposition.
 By drying ripe tomatoes, these foods could be enjoyed and provide valuable nutrition in the winter when it is difficult or impossible to grow fresh produce.
 The true origin of sun-dried tomatoes is unclear.
 Italians originally dried their tomatoes on their ceramic roof-tops in the summer sun.
 Sun-dried tomatoes surged in popularity in the United States in the late 1980s to early 1990s, where they were often found in antipasto, tapas, pasta dishes and salads, becoming a trend before losing popularity from overuse by the end of the 1990s.